johnlee1/learn/design/journey/day-1/day-1.md

 #### User-Centered Approach
 A user-centered approach explicitly and holisitcally considers usability goals, user characteristics, user environment, and how a user will consume a product.
 Some tools for designing with a user-centered approach include story mapping, empathy mapping, and user testing.

+<br><br>

+## Task 2
+Come up with three words that come into your mind when you think about design.

+## Solution
+problem-solving, structure, cool